philiplinden/bevy_repl/README.md

 (inputs are loaded to the buffer and commands are parsed and executed normally), but the prompt may be hidden by other output.

-Instead of fixing this, I am focusing on the pretty prompt renderer, which resolves these issues at the cost of complexity and overhead.
-The pretty renderer uses a full TUI stack to render the prompt, which means it can stay at the bottom of the terminal and be visible even when other messages are sent to stdout.
-This also means that it is an "alternate screen" from the main terminal, so it only shows text that is sent to the alternate screen.

-If you don't want the pretty renderer, try to minimize outputs sent to stdout that come from systems other than REPL command observers.
-This is pretty easy to do by disabling `bevy::input::InputPlugin` or setting the max level log messages to be `warn` or `error`.

-### Pretty renderer log history doesn't scroll at all
-You can't scroll up to see earlier logs in the history because the TUI doesn't have scrolling enabled (yet).
-This is possible, just not implemented yet.

-If you have a lot of logs or history is important, stick to the minimal renderer.

 ### Shift+<Char> aren't entered into the buffer
 `Shift + lowercase letter` is ignored by the prompt.
 This is because the prompt captures only characters, not chords.
 Since shift is a modifier, extra logic is